Odle Middle School

 Odle Middle School is a public middle school in the Crossroads neighborhood of Bellevue, Washington, United States.
-The school is one of seven middle schools in the Bellevue School District, and was named posthumously after Frank Odle, who taught in the district for 55 years before retiring in 1968.
+The school is one of seven middle schools in the Bellevue School District and was named posthumously after Frank Odle, who taught in the district for 55 years before retiring in 1968.
 Odle is located near Stevenson Elementary, formerly a primary feeder elementary school for Odle.
 Odle is primarily known for its hosting of the ALS program, a gifted program for high-performing children.
-As of the 2022–23 school year, the school's principal is Joseph Potts and its assistant principals are Keith Altenhof and Danielle Virata.
+As of the 2025–26 school year, the school's principal is Joseph Potts and its assistant principals are Keith Altenhof and Mary Colon.

 In the 2001–02 school year, Odle Middle School was one of two schools in the state to be awarded a Blue Ribbon by the U.S. Department of Education, the highest award an American school can receive.

 Demographics

-As of the 2017–18 school year, the school had an enrollment of 1059 students.
-55% are Asian/Pacific Islander, 23% of the students are Caucasian, 12% are Hispanic, 8% are multi-ethnic, and 2% are African American.
-42% speak a first language other than English, and 25% receive free/reduced price meals.
-25% of the teachers are Nationally Board Certified.
+As of the 2021-2022 school year, the school had an enrollment of 948 students.
+61% of the students are Asian, 20% are Caucasian, 9% are Hispanic, 7% are multi-ethnic, and 3% are African American.
+45% speak a first language other than English, and 17% are eligible to receive free/reduced price meals.

 Academics

+Odle's Mission

+Odle Middle School aims to "empower all students academically, socially, and emotionally in a welcoming, equitable, and safe environment, so they can grow as critical thinkers, problem solvers, and responsible members of local and global communities, “ based on their website.